IIITLucknowSWEngg/CSITTeam013/Assignment1/Project.md

 # Project Scope

 ## Project Overview
-Hotstar is a premium video streaming platform offering a diverse range of content, including TV shows, movies, live sports, and news.
-With millions of active users across multiple countries, Hotstar aims to provide a high-quality streaming experience across a variety of devices.
+Nova Digital is a premium video streaming platform offering a diverse range of content, including TV shows, movies, live sports, and news.
+With millions of active users across multiple countries, Nova Digital` aims to provide a high-quality streaming experience across a variety of devices.
 The platform supports a subscription-based model alongside a freemium tier, delivering both exclusive and free content.
 It is designed to cater to regional preferences while ensuring global scalability.

 ## Included Features: